YaMinThwe6/springboot_poc/README.md

 ## 💡 Future Scope
 - AI-powered product recommendations using OpenAI or Sentence Transformers
-- Dockerize the full application for deployment
-- Switch to PostgreSQL for production setup

 ## 🤝 Contributing
 Pull requests are welcome!
 Feel free to fork the repo and submit enhancements, bug fixes, or ideas.